-If you have read my account of going gluten free, then you know there were a few random (but not random) events that lead me to researching Celiac Disease.
-I put the pieces together and cut gluten.
-I had the worst migraine I had ever experienced five days after going gluten free, but I knew this was coming as it was my body’s first step in detoxing – something it had not been able to do while gluten was present.
+If you have read my account of going gluten free, then you know there were a few random (but not random) events that lead me to research Celiac Disease.
+I put the pieces together and cut gluten out of my diet.
+I had the worst migraine I had ever experienced five days after going gluten free, but I knew this was coming as it was my body’s first step in detoxing.
+My body had not been able to naturally detox while gluten was present.

 The Challenge of Testing to Get Diagnosed with Celiac Disease

 So, if I had finally figured out that gluten was causing so much havoc, then why would I not seek a diagnosis from a doctor?
 Currently, the only way to get a true diagnosis is to have gluten in your body.
 A doctor will either take one of four blood tests to determine if you have a higher level of certain antibodies (here are full details of the blood screening tests from Celiac.org) or a biopsy of the small intestine.
-Your body starts healing as soon as you remove gluten from your diet and continues healing the longer you stay gluten free and correct any deficiencies you have from your digestive system not breaking down your food and thus not getting the nutrients in the food you ate.
+Your body starts healing as soon as you remove gluten from your diet.
+It continues healing the longer you stay gluten free and correct any deficiencies you have from your digestive system not breaking down your food.
+It’s common to have vitamin deficiencies when you have Celiac Disease.
 Unfortunately, a blood test and biopsy often come back with a negative diagnosis for gluten intolerance and Celiac Disease if you do not have gluten in your body.
 Most doctors require you to eat loads of gluten for two weeks before they will run a test.
-Why on earth would I say yes to eating something that my body out right refuses that causes me to experience migraines, irritability, joint pain, weakness, a low immune system and a host of other awful symptoms?
+Why on earth would I say yes to eating something that my body out right refuses that causes me pain?
+Why would I want to experience migraines, irritability, joint pain, weakness, a low immune system and a host of other awful symptoms?

 My Body is Healing from Celiac Disease

 I had already cut out gluten and was feeling so much better – my husband even noticed fewer mood swings – and refused to add gluten back in my diet.
-I stick by my decision to not seek a diagnosis until there is a better and more full proof method of testing for Celiac Disease and the “cure” for Celiac Disease is to remove gluten from your diet, so I don’t need a diagnosis for special medications – gluten free bread and other foods I eat are available at my grocery store.
+I stick by my decision to not seek a diagnosis until there is a better and more full proof method.
+The “cure” for Celiac Disease is to remove gluten from your diet, so I don’t need a diagnosis for special medications.
+Gluten free bread and other foods I eat are available at my grocery store.
 My body is proof that what I am doing is working.

-- We did not know if I would be able to have another healthy pregnancy because of all the health issues I was having and God blessed us with our second beautiful daughter (who decided to go 15 days over her due date) in June 2016.
+- We did not know if I would be able to have another healthy pregnancy because of all the health issues I was having.
+God blessed us with our second beautiful daughter (who decided to go 15 days over her due date) in June 2016.

 - I am building my body back up into the shape I was in before my last pregnancy, but I was in the best shape of my life last summer.

-- I have fewer migraines and these days they are directly related to a lack of sleep and holding onto stress.
+- My days include fewer migraines and they are directly related to a lack of sleep and holding onto stress.